CCPA vs GDPR: Global Compliance Guide [Infographic]

 - Who do the laws affect?
 Any business that collects data from these residents, regardless of where the business is based.
 The GDPR does not look at the size of the business when implementing its regulations.
 The CCPA, however, requires businesses to be a certain size or possess a certain amount of data before the law will be enforced.

-- Punishment for violations: Directly through fines and indirectly through the media and public relations.
+- How are compliance violations punished?
+Directly through fines and indirectly through the media and public relations.
 Fines accrued via the GDPR are linked to and capped based on a company’s annual revenue, whereas CCPA fines have no ceiling and are assessed on a per violation basis.

-- The right to opt-in/out: Prior to collecting data, the GDPR requires that businesses ask consumers to opt-in.
+- How do consumers opt-in/out?
+Prior to collecting data, the GDPR requires that businesses ask consumers to opt-in.
 The CCPA takes a slightly less intensive approach, requiring that businesses allow users to opt-out of collection.

-- Requirements for third-party transfers: The CCPA requires that you give a customer notice before the sale and transfer of their data, so that they may stop it.
+- How are third-party transfers affected?
+The CCPA requires that you give a customer notice before the sale and transfer of their data, so that they may stop it.
 The GDPR requires explicit consent from customers before third-party processing or transfers occur.